 I chose apples as the starring fruit as they are one of the most common fruits of the season.
 Indeed, this is a great autumn dessert but it also could be a perfect addition to your Christmas or New Years Eve table.

-The main products here, like in every Tiramisu, are mascarpone and ladyfingers.
-However as coffee and marsala are not an option for kids to consume them, I decided to make a slight deviation with them.
-I made a cinnamon and rum extract (or whatever is the liquid to soak the ladyfingers in) using ground cinnamon, rum extract and honey.
-When I made the Double Chocolate Cookies with Cream Cheese Filling I realised that rum and cinnamon are a great combination, that’s why I didn’t have any doubt that it would work here well too.
+The main ingredients in this recipe, like in every Tiramisu, are mascarpone and ladyfingers.
+However as coffee and marsala are not an option for kids to consume them, so I decided to make a slight change here.
+I made a cinnamon and rum mixture using ground cinnamon, rum extract and honey.
+Then I soaked the ladyfingers in it.
+When I made the Double Chocolate Cookies with Cream Cheese Filling I realised that rum and cinnamon are a great combination, that’s why I didn’t have any doubt that it would work well in this case too.

 The result is a very tasty tiramisu which, even without the coffee taste, is very, very good.
 It is also not complicated to make, the main challenge is to wait for the apples to cool down before assembling the dessert… And of course, it is even more challenging to wait for the tiramisu to sit in the fridge for 8 hours before eating it!